XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-06.md

 The transport network management Plane maintains the interface between 3GPP NSMF and TN NSSMF.
 It is supposed to satisfy the following requirements:

-1. Build up mapping relationship between NSI identifier and RFC9543 Network Slice Services;
+1. Build up mapping relationship between the 3GPP Network Slice Instance (NSI), identified by S-NSSAI, and the corresponding RFC9543 Network Slice Service identifier;

 2. Guarantee that IETF network slice could satisfy the SLA requirements with the transport network connection between AN and CN;